What we do

 Types of appointments

-Since the COVID-19 pandemic, the Orthotics department is working differently to provide the best service that we can.
-We have several new ways of consulting with our patients and confirm that regardless of the type of appointment you have you will be treated with dignity and respect.
-Your clinician will decide which of the following is most appropriate for you.
+We have several ways of consulting with our patients and confirm that regardless of the type of appointment you have you will be treated with dignity and respect.
+You can decide along with your clinician which of the following is most appropriate for you.

 Face to face